markus-wa/clj-bin/README.md

 ## TODO: Update Docs ⚠️

-Below this point are still the old leiningen docs
+Below this point are still the old leiningen docs.

+If you need a quick example, see [here](https://github.com/markus-wa/clj-bin/blob/master/uberdeps/package.sh#L9) for now

 ## Latest version